 The Department of Pathology complies with the ACGME rules both in spirit and to the letter.
-Trainee duty hours are monitored by the hospital and residents complete a duty hours survey from the Brigham GME Office quarterly.
+Trainee work hours are monitored by the hospital and residents complete a work hours survey from the Brigham GME Office quarterly.

 Evening and weekend call at Brigham and Women’s Hospital for AP is taken by second-year residents as well as residents in the 2nd half of their 1st year.
 The AP residents cover frozen sections at night and on weekends along with a supervising attending pathologist.
 Autopsies are not routinely performed after hours or on weekends and holidays.
 A departmental contingency plan covers special circumstances.

 CP call during nights and weekends is divided between the Hematology/Chemistry/Microbiology residents, who rotate responsibility for consultations involving those clinical laboratories, and the Blood Bank residents and fellows, and faculty, who share coverage for the Blood Bank calls.
 Supervision and back-up for all residents on call is provided by both fellows and senior staff.